-- Degree

-- Baccalaureate Degree from a U.S. regionally accredited College or University.
-(Baccalaureate degrees must be completed by the Fall semester prior to matriculation.)
+- Degree: Baccalaureate Degree from a U.S. regionally accredited College or University.
+(Baccalaureate degrees must be completed by the Fall semester prior to matriculation.

 - Grade Point Average (GPA)

 - Overall GPA of 3.0

-- Prerequisite GPA of 3.2
+- o Prerequisite GPA of 3.2

 - o Trends U60 GPA

-- Physician Assistant College Admissions Test (PA-CAT)

-- The PA-CAT is not required for the 2023-2024 application cycle.

-- Requisite Coursework

-- The following are REQUIRED courses and MUST be completed:
+- Requisite Coursework: The following are REQUIRED courses and MUST be completed:

-Course Credits Statistics 3 SH
+Course Semester Requirement

+Statistics 1 semester

-Anatomy and Physiology 8 SH
+Anatomy and Physiology 2 semesters

-Microbiology with Lab 4 SH
+Microbiology with Lab 1 semester

-Genetics 3 SH
+Genetics 1 semester

-Organic Chemistry with Lab 4 SH
+Organic Chemistry with Lab 1 semester

-Biochemistry 3 SH
+Biochemistry 1 semester

-Psychology 3 SH

-Medical Terminology 3 SH or CE credit
+Medical Terminology 1 semester or CE credit

 - Requisite coursework MUST have been completed no more than 7 years prior to matriculation.
-We strongly recommend that applicants repeat any prerequisite course older than 5 years. - CLEP (College Level Examination Program) or Advanced Placement (AP) courses credit may not be used or substituted to meet prerequisite requirements. - Experiential learning is not substituted for prerequisite coursework. - Online courses from regionally accredited institutions are accepted. - No prerequisite coursework may be taken on a "pass/no pass" or "credit/no credit" basis. - Please note that all prerequisite coursework must be completed by the application deadline.
+We strongly recommend that applicants repeat any prerequisite course older than 5 years. - o Competitive applicants meet or exceed the 3.2 minimum requirement. - o Experiential learning is not substituted for prerequisite coursework. - Online courses from regionally accredited institutions are accepted. - Please note that all prerequisite coursework must be completed by matriculation to the program.

-• Direct patient Care Experiences
+• Direct Patient Care Experiences

 - Applicants are expected to have in-depth, hands on, direct patient care experiences in a healthcare setting. - A minimum of 500 hours of direct patient care experience in a healthcare setting must be completed prior to application.
-24 of the 500 hours must be shadowing a physician assistant. - Direct Patient Care Experience/Shadowing form is available on the program's webpage.
-This form should be completed and included in your CASPA application. - Examples of direct patient care experiences in a healthcare setting may include but are not limited to: EMT, Paramedic, Medical Assistant, Nurse, Surgical Technician, Athletic Trainer, Physical Therapy Aide, and Military Medical Corpsman. - Applicants will submit verifiable information regarding their direct health care experiences on CASPA.
+Twenty-four (24) hours of shadowing a physician assistant is required. - Examples of direct patient care experiences in a healthcare setting may include but are not limited to: EMT, Paramedic, Medical Assistant, Nurse, Surgical Technician, Athletic Trainer, Physical Therapy Aide, and Military Medical Corpsman. - Applicants who meet the twenty-four (24) hours of shadowing and exceed the direct patient contact minimum of five hundred (500) hours are deemed more competitive. - Unfortunately, we are not able to assist students and applicants in obtaining their healthcare-related experiences.

-• Letters of Recommendation
+Letters of Recommendation